r4gus/zigtoberfest/content/agenda.md

 I'm an embedded systems developer from Bologna, Italy.
 I have a Master's degree in Computer Science and almost 10 years of experience in the field.
 I'm also a enthusiast for everything that involves programming languages, from Logic to compilers.
 I've written a few [blog posts on Medium](https://medium.com/@maldus512).

-## Exploring properties of constraint programs in ZIG
+## Exploring properties of constraint programs

 Only few people are familiar with the paradigm of constraint programming, which is unfortunate!
 Unlike imperative programming, where you explicitly define a sequence of steps to achieve a result, constraint programming focuses on specifying the desired properties of the result.
 This approach often allows us to formulate algorithms in a much more concise way.